mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 #### DotPlot function
 ---

-- The `FeaturePlot()` function in Seurat is used to visualize the expression of one or more genes (features) on a UMAP.
+- The `DotPlot()` function in Seurat is used to visualize the expression levels of multiple genes across different clusters in a dot plot format.
-- It helps in identifying the spatial distribution of gene expression across clusters or cell populations.
+- It is particularly useful for comparing marker gene expression across cell clusters and assigning cell types.

 ```
 genes = c("Slc26a4", "Slc34a1", "Slc8a1", "Ptpro", "Csmd1", "Top2a")